 \subsection{Frequency Decorrelation and the Polarized Dust SED}

-Dust components along the same line-of-sight with different polarization angles and SEDs give rise to a phenomenon called line-of-sight frequency decorrelation.
-We test for evidence of this phenomenon in the BICEP/$Keck$ region between the LVC and IVC components and between the filamentary and total dust components.
+Dust components along the same line of sight with different polarization angles and SEDs give rise to a phenomenon called line-of-sight frequency decorrelation.
+We test for evidence of this phenomenon in the BICEP/Keck region between the LVC and IVC components and between the filamentary and total dust components.